On limiting distribution of U-statistics based on associated random variables: Applications

 \section{Applications}

-\parindent{24pt} We use the results derived in section 3 to get the limiting distribution of the following U-statistics when the underlying sample consists of a sequence of stationary associated random variables.
+\parindent{24pt} We use the results derived in section $\ref{section3}$ to get the limiting distribution of estimators of second, third and fourth central moments, when the underlying sample is from ${X_n, n \ge 1}$.
+As given earlier, $\{X_n, n \ge 1 \}$ is a sequence of stationary associated random variables, with $F$ as the marginal distribution function of $X_1$.
+We also discuss estimators of skewness and kurtosis based on the estimators of moments.